-- Exercise Studio Program: Offers protection for U.S.-based fitness center owners and operators with less than 3000 sq. ft. of space offering individual training in Pilates, yoga, Jazzercise, aerobics, Zumba, yoga, and other fitness programs under the direct supervision of a fitness instructor or personal trainer.
+- Exercise Studio Program: Offers protection for U.S.-based fitness center owners and operators with less than 3000 sq. ft. of space offering individual training in Pilates, yoga, Jazzercise, aerobics, Zumba, and other fitness programs under the direct supervision of a fitness instructor or personal trainer.

 - Circuit Training Studio Program: Protects U.S.-based owners/operators of circuit training facilities of less than 3000 sq. ft. of space.
 Facility must offer circuit training exercise programs exclusively.

 - Health Club Program (Limited Services): Designed for U.S.-based health clubs with up to $500,000 in yearly sales offering programs and services that may include personal training, fitness and exercise classes, free weights, and resistance and cardio machines.
 Exercise studios and circuit training facilities ineligible under the first two programs because they exceed 3000 sq. ft. in space may be eligible under this program.